svenackermann/Prime-Player-Google-Play-Music/CONTRIBUTING.md

 If you find any bugs or would like to see new features, please file an issue here on GitHub or - even better - send a pull request.

 ### Pull requests
-Please do not use the "master" branch for contributing, as I use [git-flow](http://nvie.com/posts/a-successful-git-branching-model/)
+Please do not use the `master` branch for contributing, as I use [git-flow](http://nvie.com/posts/a-successful-git-branching-model/)
 (I know, that's pushing it a bit, but I try to learn sth. on developing this).
+You can use the `develop` branch or create a new feature/bugfix branch (e.g. `feature/mynewfeature`, `hotfix/myfix`).

 ### Setup
 You'll need [Gulp](http://gulpjs.com/) for development.
 Make sure you have [node.js](http://nodejs.org/) installed, then just run `npm install` from the project root directory to install Gulp and all required plugins.
 Afterwards you can execute `gulp` from the project root directory to let Gulp watch for changes and automatically recompile artifacts (CSS/JS/...) as needed.

 Gulp builds and minifies all [SASS](http://sass-lang.com/) files, minifies JavaScript files and copies them (together with the other files in the `src` folder) to a folder `build` that you can load as unpacked extension in your Chrome browser.
 Do not try to load the `src` folder as unpacked extension, it won't work.
 Gulp also creates source maps for the minified SASS and JS files, but Chrome has sometimes problems with them.
-For this reason you can also run `gulp --full` to skip the minification, so debugging might be easier.
+For this reason you can instead run `gulp --full` to skip the minification, so debugging might be easier.

 ### Code style
 I use [JSCS](http://jscs.info/) and [JSHint](http://jshint.com/about/) to check that all JavaScript files comply with some basic rules and formatting.
 Before commiting (or sending a pull request) please check if your changes are fine by running `gulp style` from the project root directory.
 You can look at the files `.jscsrc` and `.jshintrc` for the configuration that is used.